Free AI-powered fantasy Name Generation

 • Gnomes: Long, playful names with many syllables — Bimpnottin, Ellywick, Zook, Dimble.
 Gnomes collect names throughout their lives.

 • Half-Orcs: Can lean either human or orcish — Grath, Shanda, Holg, Mirela.
 Many blend both traditions to reflect their dual heritage.
+See our Orc Name Generator for the full orcish naming system.

 Matching Names to Classes